WXIA-TV

 WXIA-TV (channel 11) is a television station in Atlanta, Georgia, United States, affiliated with NBC.
-It is owned by Tegna Inc. alongside MyNetworkTV affiliate WATL (channel 36).
+It is owned by the Tegna subsidiary of Nexstar Media Group alongside WATL (channel 36), an independent station with MyNetworkTV.
 The two stations share studios at One Monroe Place on the north end of midtown Atlanta; WXIA-TV's transmitter is located in the city's east section, near Kirkwood.
-Atlanta is the second largest television market (after KPRC-TV in Houston, Texas) where the NBC station is not owned and operated by the network.
+Atlanta is the second largest television market (after KPRC-TV in Houston) where the NBC station is not owned and operated by the network.

 WXIA-TV is popularly known within the Atlanta metropolitan area by its longtime on-air brand, 11 Alive, which the station has used since 1976.